nebrelbug/rollup-plugin-closure-compile/README.md

 - Google Closure Compiler is the best JS minifier
 - It uses the up-to-date `google-closure-compiler` package on npm, rather than the outdated `google-closure-compiler-js`
 - It doesn't require you to have Java installed
-- Supports `async`, and has a Babel polyfill for non-ES6 environments

 ## Install